twosixlabs/armory/docs/metrics.md

 }
 ```
 The `perturbation` and `task` fields can be null, a single string, or a list of strings.
-Strings must be a valid armory metric from `armory.utils.metrics`, which are also described in the Metrics section below.
 The perturbation metrics measure the difference between the benign and adversarial inputs `x`.
 The task metrics measure the task performance on the predicted value w.r.t the true value `y`, for both benign and adversarial inputs.
 If task metrics take keyword arguments, such as `"iou_threshold"`, these can be (optionally) added a list of kwarg dicts.